Multiplayer FAQ

 Organizations, especially those with legacy systems and technical debt, often don’t have visibility into their systems or accurate documentation.
 It's difficult to debug without a comprehensive view of the entire software system, including all components, dependencies, and integrations.

-Platform Debugger: Allows you to record and share deep session replays that include relevant data from frontend screens to distributed traces metrics and logs from your backend platform.
-Teams won’t need to search for the needle in the haystack in their APM data or manually document the steps to reproduce an issue.
-It will all be captured and presented in a recorded session, making it easy for QA or DevOps to share issues with developers and saving huge amounts of time for everyone on the team.
+- The Platform Debugger allows your team to record and share deep session replays that include relevant data from frontend screens to distributed traces, metrics, and logs from your backend platform.
+All the information and steps to reproduce a bug are captured in a single recorded session, making it easy to share issues within the team and saving huge amounts of time for everyone involved.

 On our roadmap: